KaySackey/Nemo/README.rst

 	- if / elif / else / endif
 	- for / endfor
 	- while / endwhile
-- The scope of a nemo block is determined by indentation.
+- The scope of a Nemo block is determined by indentation.
   Thus all of its contents, including bare HTML must be indented to the right of it.
   It doesn't matter precisely how much a bare HTML block is indented, and consistency is unimportant.